abdul0214/logistic-regression/README.md

 by MATLAB as mnrfit() in Statistics and Machine Learning Toolbox™.

 For testing purposes we used a dataset from UCI [1]data sets repository.
-The data set is described in detail in the report.
+The data set is described in detail in the [Report](/report_logistic.pdf)

 Detailed formulation of the classification based on K Binary Logistic Classifiers is provided.
 The developed method can be downloaded as a MATLAB toolbox